 The first three global capitalism epochs were led by nation states, but the fourth epoch is driven by transnational corporate power.
 By transnational corporate power, I mean the group of organizations attempting to govern global capitalism: the World Trade Organization (WTO), International Monetary Fund (IMF), World Bank, and the United Nations.
 Global capitalism is currently stuck in this transnational corporate power epoch.
 Global capitalism has been experiencing recurring cycles of recession and attempted recovery since the 2008 global financial system crisis.
 And it’s stuck in ways that do not address the population explosion from 7.4 billion today to an anticipated 11.3 billion by the year 2100.
-Keep in mind that it took ways of doing capitalism until 1804 to reach the first billion people.
+Keep in mind that it took older ways of doing capitalism until 1804 to reach the first billion people.
 After the Industrial Revolution took root, the second billion were reached around 1927.
 More billions were added in cycles as short as 12 and 13 years between 1987 and 2016.
 During this time, the total greenhouse gases measured in tons of carbon dioxide (CO2) created climate change, which has been especially dramatic since the Industrial Revolution and passed the point of no return in the third epoch of global capitalism.
 In the United States, for example, the average citizen’s carbon footprint is 20 tons of CO2 compared to, for example, India, which has a footprint of 1.1 tons per citizen.
 The United States accounts for only 5% of the world’s population, yet it is responsible for 20% of CO2 emissions and consumes 30% of the world’s natural resources.
 Clearly, the United States’ form of state capitalism is unsustainable.
 Beyond a certain per capita energy footprint, the global capitalism practiced today—its manner of production and consumption and its entire political system of transnational corporate governance—is unsustainable.
-We are witness to the epoch of global capitalism, which many believe is endless warfare, increasing famine and a rise in temperature from CO2-producing climate change that will result in human catastrophe, if not the extinction of the human race.
+We are witness to the fourth epoch of global capitalism, which many believe is endless warfare, increasing famine and a rise in temperature from CO2-producing climate change that will result in human catastrophe, if not the extinction of the human race.

 Many believe CO2 production is merely the product of transportation based in gas and oil combustion engines (cars, trucks, trains, ships and planes).
 However, all these forms of transportation account for only 13% of annual CO2 production, while an additional 18% is from cattle.
 Cattle consume more water and more food than the entire human population of 7.4 billion people.

 I am a vegan, and I don’t anticipate the world population becoming vegan or vegetarian.
-However, it is true that the footprint from our choice of diet and its CO2 emission from food production methods, supply-chain losses, consumer waste and so affects the 3,900 kcal of food supplied just to the United States.
+However, it is true that the footprint from our choice of diet and its CO2 emission from food production methods, supply-chain losses, consumer waste and so affects the 3,900 kcal of food supplied (per person per day) just to the United States.
 Worldwide, if people went from meat-lover diets to no beef, the CO2 footprint could reduce dramatically.
 Going vegetarian would be about half the footprint of the meat-lover’s diet.
 My point is that most people are not going to give up cars to go to work or shop by bicycle (except in places such as Copenhagen, where 45% of the people bike to work), but if they could, the CO2 footprint would change.
 Since most of the people on the planet are not going to trade their gas-consuming cars for bikes, the biggest change we can make to our footprint on earth is to change our diets.
 However, riding a bike and changing to a half-meat or meatless diet is still not going to change the other unsustainable practices of third-epoch global capitalism.